Nutritional Psychiatry: Is Food The Next Big Frontier In Mental Health Treatment?

 What diet are psychiatrists prescribing to patients?
 There's not just one.

 Right now, most of the research has been done on a Mediterranean diet, with some research showing that people who eat this way (think: cutting out processed junk and loading up on fiber-rich veggies, fruits, fish, nuts, beans, legumes, olive oil, fermented foods, and some meat) have a 30 to 50% lower risk of depression.
 But many experts agree that there may not be one diet that's optimal for mental health.
-A number of dietary approaches, provided they include the right balance of brain-boosting nutrients (e.g., omega-3s, vitamin B12, zinc, iron, magnesium, and vitamin D) may do the trick.
+A number of dietary approaches, provided they include the right balance of brain-boosting nutrients (e.g., omega-3s, vitamin B12, zinc, iron, magnesium, and vitamin D) may do the trick as long as your body can absorb them.
+Consult with your doctor before deciding which diet is right for you.

 To help his patients cover their nutritional bases, Ramsey guides them toward the nutrient-dense food groups that most Americans fall short in: leafy greens, brightly colored "rainbow" vegetables, seafood, and fermented foods.
 From there, he'll talk with patients about what food within those categories they might enjoy and how to prep and cook them in a simple, joyful way.
 As a useful tool, he and a colleague created an antidepressant food list, featuring the plant and animal foods (oysters, salmon, watercress, and spinach to name a few) that contain the highest levels of nutrients proven to help prevent or reduce depression.